efredericks/gvsu-cis437/README.md

 ## Due Dates

 * IC13 - 11/20 by 11:59pm
+* Term project presentations: 12/2 and 12/4
+* Term project presentations (turn in) and deliverables: 12/6

 * Note: basic Linux commands can be found here (don't worry about the SSH parts, but the other commands are relevant to moving around the VM filesystem or the Cloud Shell): [https://efredericks.github.io/gvsu-cis241/commands/](https://efredericks.github.io/gvsu-cis241/commands/)